valtimo-platform/valtimo-documentation/release-notes/major11/11.1.0/valtimo-frontend-libraries.md

   When using the **valtimo-form-io** component from *@valtimo/components*, the local storage property *formioToken* gets updated every time the token refreshes after expiring.

+* **Fixed infinitely loading task list**

+  Fixed an issue where the task list on a case detail page would show a spinner indefinitely when all tasks were completed.

 ## Breaking changes

 No breaking changes.